shabrina12/Travel-Landing-Page/README.md

 # Front End Travel Landing Page
-This project (still on going) is a front end travel page built with NextJS & typescript.
-I created this project as an exercise to develop my front end skills.
+It's been a long time since I get my hands on front end, lately I've been surrounded with javascript and C# which made me forget about front end.
+So here's a simple landing page I created for fun (still on going).
+This project is build with NextJS & typescript.

 ## Table of contents